For small towns to visit outside of Asheville, uncover the best things to do in Weaverville, North Carolina – from AVL locals.

 See our Asheville overnight recs, too.

-7 Relaxing Things To Do In Weaverville, NC
+10 Best Things To Do In Weaverville, NC

 1. Stroll Beautiful Lake Louise Park

-Lake Louise park encompasses about 15.5 acres of land and houses a more than five-acre, man-made lake.
+Lake Louise Park encompasses about 15.5 acres of land and houses a more than five-acre, man-made lake.

 While you are strolling around Lake Louise, one of the coolest things to do in Weaverville is check out the dam-created waterfall at Reems Creek.

-You will have to cross the street from Lake Louise Park (West Lakeshore Drive) to access a less than .25-mile ‘trail’ to the falls.
+Cross the street from Lake Louise Park (West Lakeshore Drive) to access the less than .25-mile path to the falls.

 3. Walk Main Street Nature Park

-This public park has 10 acres of winding nature walks with flowers and shelters a variety of birds and critters.
+Weaverville’s Main Street Nature Park – a public park – provides 10 acres of winding nature trails filled with flowers.
+The park shelters a variety of WNC birds and critters.